 Explore a gallery or museum

 Ambleside has a vibrant cultural scene with several museums, galleries and studios.
 The Heaton Cooper Studio is a gallery and art shop which was founded by the landscape artist Alfred Heaton Cooper in 1905.
 For years the Studio's paintings and books have influenced the way the landscape of the Lake District National Park has been viewed.
 Some of our other favourite galleries are the Old Court House, Walton Mount, Cookhouse and Hobbs.
 The Armitt Library and Museum is a hub of local history and Beatrix Potter donated many of her natural history watercolours here.

 Relax at a traditional pub or local cafe

 Ambleside is known for its amazing selection of pubs and has one of the highest pubs to people ratios in the Lake District.
 There are family friendly pubs, traditional walkers inns, pet friendly pubs and stylish modern bars.
-We love the Golden Rule for its traditional and unique atmosphere.
-You can also get a great cup of tea and delicious slice of cake at Rattle Gill Café.
+We love the Golden Rule for its traditional and unique atmosphere or the Ambleside Inn (pictured) for its cosy wood burner and Sunday roasts.
+You can also get a great cup of tea and delicious slice of cake at Rattle Ghyll Café.
 It is a tiny little dog friendly café in a beautiful old building with a warm and friendly atmosphere.
 If you're after hearty homemade food, Bilbo’s Café is perfect with its large breakfasts and big pint mugs of tea.